WhitneyR-Dev/WhitneyR-Dev/README.md

 - 👀 I’m interested in creating a gamification assessment portal for Sage x3 based on the Pacman Arcade game theme
 - 🌱 I’m currently learning python, java and generative ai
 - 💞️ I’m looking to collaborate on cool solutions to achieve my goal
-- 📫 How to reach me here on my github
+- 📫 How to reach me  get in touch here on my github
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Im a unicorn, I poop rainbows and fart glitter
+- ⚡ Fun fact: I'm a unicorn, I poop rainbows and fart glitter

 <!---
 WhitneyR-Dev/WhitneyR-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.